BartvanderWoude/RUG_DL_Group12/README.md

 ## Workflow
 Create branch for a specific issue.
 Push to that branch freely.
 Merge with main through pull request.

-Integration tests can be run using:
+Unit tests can be run using:
 ```
 pytest tests/*.py
 ```